top of page

 Originally with an IT background, Rob knew his passion and ambition ultimately lay in aviation.
 After completing his route to a modular CPL & Multi-Engine Instrument Rating on the Diamond DA42 around work and other commitments, Rob went on to gain his flight instructor rating with PAFT.

-A dedicated and enthused member of our team, Rob is driven to help other aspiring pilots achieve their own dream and to share his stories to both prospective pilots and the many of whom that are just starting their own journey.
+A dedicated and enthusiastic member of our team, Rob is driven to help other aspiring pilots achieve their own dream and to share his stories to both prospective pilots and the many of whom that are just starting their own journey.

 Phoenix Advanced Flight Training, The Control Tower